-Response: These two concepts are not contradictory and both depict each section.
+Response: These two concepts are not contradictory; both accurately depict each section.

-4. Accusation: Isaiah could not have predicted the Babylonian captivity and return under Cyrus who is specifically mentioned by name (Isa 44-45) 150 years in advance.
+4. Accusation: Isaiah could not have predicted the Babylonian captivity and return under Cyrus, who is explicitly mentioned by name (Isa 44-45) 150 years in advance.

-Response: The accusation assumes that God cannot predict accurately, despite his claim to know the future (42:9).
-It also does not answer how many of Isaiah's prophecies were fulfilled even hundreds of years later in Jesus Christ (e.g., Isa 53).
+Response: The accusation assumes that God cannot accurately predict, despite His claim to know the future (42:9).
+It also fails to address how many of Isaiah's prophecies were fulfilled hundreds of years later in Jesus Christ (e.g., Isa 53).

 Furthermore, the New Testament upholds the unity of the book by attributing quotes from both sections to Isaiah.
-John 12:37-41 quotes Isaiah 6:9-10; 53:1 and Paul in Romans 9:27; 10:16-21 credits Isaiah with chapters 10, 53, and 65.
+John 12:37-41 quotes Isaiah 6:9-10; 53:1, and Paul in Romans 9:27; 10:16-21 credits Isaiah with chapters 10, 53, and 65.